Big Guns (pinball)

 Big Guns is a 1987 pinball machine designed by Mark Ritchie and Python Anghelo and released by Williams.

-Description
+Design

 The player has to rescue a queen from King Tyrant and his warlords.
 The game takes place in outer space, although it has a mix of medieval fantasy elements involved, such as trolls.
 A description on the machine reads:

 "Here, in the deepest of space, inside this fortress, our noble Queen is held captive, kidnapped by King Tyrant and his warlords.

-"So, once again, in the eternal struggle of good against evil, we, the brave and the free, must launch the greatest invasion in the known history of the universe, to fight and crush our enemies, for the future of our federation - and our fair lady's honor - rides on these big guns."
+"So, once again, in the eternal struggle of good against evil, we, the brave and the free, must launch the greatest invasion in the known history of the universe, to fight and crush our enemies, for the future of our federation - and our fair lady's honor - rides on these big guns."The game includes a pachinko style playfield in the backbox, with the backbox four inches taller than on other Williams machines of the time.

+A June 1988 revision in the software increased takings at some locations by 20%.

+Reception

+Play Meter found the game to be the best pinball machine at the 1987 AMOA show.
+The November issue featured the game as its cover story.